EMODnet/EMODnet-Biology-Phytoplankton-Interpolated-Maps/README.md

 ## Citation

 Please cite this product as:

 *A. Barth, Willem Stolte, C. Troupin & Luuk van der Heijden (2020).
-Probability maps for different phytoplankton species in the North Sea.*
+Probability maps for different phytoplankton species in the North Sea.
+Integrated data products created under the European Marine Observation Data Network (EMODnet) Biology project (EASME/EMFF/2017/1.3.1.2/02/SI2.789013), funded by the by the European Union under Regulation (EU) No 508/2014 of the European Parliament and of the Council of 15 May 2014 on the European Maritime and Fisheries Fund*

+The code is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

 <!--  LocalWords:  EMODnet Phytoplankton Variational DIVAnd gridded
  -->